-Additional climate change competency training programs for directors will commence FY 2024 to enhance the Board's understanding of the key implications of climate change in the industries in which we operate.
+Directors attended climate change competency training programs in FY 2024 to enhance the Board's understanding of the key implications of climate change in the industries in which we operate.
+These training programs were undertaken by recognised climate consultants and including training on.